close observation, especially of a suspected spy or criminal.

 • Public Display of Affection (PDA)

-Physical affection has been defined as, “any touch intended to arouse feelings of love in the giver and/or the recipient.”
+Physical affection has been defined as, “any touch intended to arouse feelings of love in the giver and the recipient.”
 Various studies have found physical affection to be associated with positive outcomes in romantic relationships.
-This is to be documented by a third-party witness (a licensed private detective).
+The behavior is to be documented by a third-party witness (a licensed private detective).

 • Time and Opportunity